 Fitbit beats analyst estimates but takes a net loss of $113 million in Q3

-Facebook beats in Q3 with $4.7B profit, record share price despite Russia’s shadow
+Facebook beats in Q3 with $4.7B profit, record share price despite Russia

 It seems Fitbit is only slightly benefitting from the news of its new products — particularly the Fitbit Ionic device.
 The company just reported it beat analyst estimates with a non-GAAP net loss per share of $0.01, with $393 million in revenue; though that’s down from the $504 million in revenue last October, leading to a net loss of $113 million, or 48 cents per share.

-Analyst had originally estimated a loss of $0.09 EPS.
+Yahoo Finance analysts had originally estimated a loss of $0.04 EPS.

 The company also reports it sold 3.6 million of its health and fitness devices in Q3, up 7 percent from Q2 of this year.